These three incredible educators will be leading our general session discussions.Dec 22, 2020

 If you’ve never attended a Teacher Leadership Institute with the Arizona K12 Center, it may be hard to imagine an event so tailored to Arizona educators.
 Whether online or in person, the Teacher Leadership Institute provides a space for Arizona teacher leaders to come together, reflect on their practice, and inspire each other.

+The 16th Annual Teacher Leadership Institute: Where Curiosity and Leadership Unite is set to be online from June 21 to 23.
 Along with breakout sessions led by our Arizona TeacherSolutions Team and the inspiring stories of our Teacher Leader Spotlights, each summer’s Teacher Leadership Institute includes general sessions led by outstanding educators from across the country and beyond!
 Meet this year’s three general session facilitators!

 Dr. Gholnecsar “Gholdy” Muhammad